ulastanersoyak/machine_learning/README.md

-rebuilt the model I made in tensorflow from scratch using numpy
+simple mlp from scratch using numpy and math